Berom language

-Berom is spoken in a large area just to the south of Jos city in Plateau State, Nigeria.
+Berom is spoken in a large area extending from some precolonial settlements embedded within the Jos metropolitan Metropolitan Area to the south of Jos city to Barkin Ladi and Riyom in Plateau State, Nigeria.
+The Berom population distribution culminates at the edge of the Jos plateau in Sopp chiefdom of Riyom Local Government Area.

 History

-The Berom have a link to the Nok culture, a civilization that existed between 200BC to 1000AD.
+The Berom have a link to the Nok culture, a civilization that existed between 200 BCE to 1,000 CE.
 Generally, the Berom speakers are identified to live in the core Jos Plateau and down the low plains of Kaduna State.